maximilionus/freetype-envision/README.md

 ## About
-Carefully tuned adjustments for the font rendering software library **FreeType**, designed to improve visibility and refine appearance on **Linux** platform.
+Carefully tuned adjustments for the font rendering software library **FreeType**, designed to improve visibility and refine appearance on the **Linux** platform.

 ## Usage
 ### Install